 What is Pizza al Taglio?

-Pizza al Taglio is a semi-thick, crispy pizza sold in square slices.
-The name, al Taglio, translates to “by the cut”, which refers to the way the pizza is sold.
-The pizza is baked in large, rectangular pans, and sold by weight (priced per 100g), cut to the customer’s desire.
-Pizza al Taglio originates in Rome, where you find it on every street corner, but can be found all throughout Italy.
+Pizza al Taglio is a semi-thick, crispy crust pizza sold in square slices.
+The name, al Taglio, translates to “by the cut,” which refers to the way the pizza is sold.
+The pizza is baked in large, rectangular pizza pans, and sold by weight (priced per 100g), cut to the customer’s desire.
+It originates in Rome, where it’s a popular street food found on every corner.

-There are many types of Pizza al Taglio.
+Various types of Pizza al Taglio exist.
 And unlike Neapolitan pizza, there are no strict regulations defining Pizza al Taglio.
 But generally, the pizza has a light and crispy crust and is baked in large, rectangular metal pizza pans.
 These metal pans are what make the crust of the pizza crispy.
 Traditionally Pizza al Taglio was baked in wood-fired ovens, but nowadays baking in electric ovens is more common.

 The dough often has high hydration.
 70-80% is not uncommon.
 This makes a playable and stretchy dough that puffs up and turns light and crispy in the oven.